Shadow Mountain High School

 Shadow Mountain High School is a public high school located in the north valley of Phoenix, Arizona.
 The school is part of the Paradise Valley Unified School District.
 The school's athletic teams are known as the Matadors.
 Shadow Mountain's school colors are navy blue and gold.
-1,475 students attend Shadow Mountain as of 2014.
 It opened in 1974.

 History

 Shadow Mountain opened in the fall of 1974 with 4 buildings.
 Guirey, Srnka, Arnold & Sprinkle were the architects.
 Robert N. Ewing was the general contractor who built the original 4 buildings.
-The schools auditorium was built in 1983.
-Matador Arena the schools main gymnasium was built in 1996.
+The school's auditorium was built in 1983.
+Matador Arena, the schools main gymnasium, was built in 1996.
 A new classroom building was built in 2008.

 Shadow Mountain is in the 4A Skyline athletic conference.